healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 **Add “Confirm Meeting” Quick Action to your users’ Publisher Layout**

-1. The package contains a Quick Action labeled “Confirm Meeting” which enables your Physician Liaison user to send a templated email to a contact/lead to confirm an upcoming meeting in one click.
+1. The package contains a Quick Action labeled “Confirm Meeting” which enables your user to send a templated email to a contact/lead to confirm an upcoming meeting in one click.
-2. To enable this Quick Action, add the Quick Action to the active Publisher Layout assigned to the Physician Liaison Profile, or your Global Publisher Layout.
+2. To enable this Quick Action, add the Quick Action to the active Publisher Layout assigned to the relevant profile, or your Global Publisher Layout.
 3. Refer to this Help Article for more information on how to edit a Publisher Layout: [_https://help.salesforce.com/s/articleView?id=sf.working_with_global_publisher_layouts.htm&type=5_](https://help.salesforce.com/s/articleView?id=sf.working_with_global_publisher_layouts.htm&type=5)

 **Create a Profile**